Aloe vera

 Aloe vera as it relates to DILI in Health report: Genetics of Antibiotics-Induced Liver Injury

-While Aloe vera is generally considered safe for topical use, there have been reports of liver injury associated with the ingestion of Aloe vera supplements or extracts.
-The potential for Aloe vera to cause DILI is thought to be due to the presence of anthraquinones, which are compounds with laxative effects that can be harmful to the liver in high doses.
+Drug-Induced Liver Injury (DILI) refers to liver damage caused by medications or herbal supplements.
+While Aloe vera is generally considered safe for topical use, there have been reported cases of liver injury associated with the ingestion of Aloe vera supplements or extracts.

 Conclusion

-While Aloe vera is generally safe for topical use, there is a potential risk of DILI associated with its internal use.
-It is important to consult with a healthcare provider before using Aloe vera supplements or extracts internally, especially if you have a history of liver disease or are taking medications that can affect liver function.
+While Aloe vera is generally safe for topical use, there is a potential risk of liver injury associated with its internal consumption.
+It is important to be aware of this risk and use Aloe vera products responsibly, following recommended dosages and guidelines.

 Supplements for DILI